-Support the Development of New Rental Housing with LIHTC and Other Assistance Programs.
+Support Development of New Rental Housing with LIHTC and Other Assistance Programs

-Include new senior and family housing within the rural production for the LIHTC and 515 programs.
+Include new senior and family housing within the rural production for the Low Income Housing Tax Credit (LIHTC) and 515 programs.
 Encourage some older rental housing to exit the housing stock through demolition.